Reasons why the KJV is trustworthy but cannot be inerrant

 -

 "You cannot prove it’s errant" or "there are no proven errors" is one of the arguments used for the perfection of the KJV.
 I used a similar statement in my younger years in my writings under the influence of an author who had made such an argument, so I understand how convincing it may sound on the surface.
 At the risk of being misunderstood, I still believe that there is some truth to the statement, but that is because there is no consistent agreement among parties how that determination is to be reached and what the standard of comparison should be.
-The argument starts off with the premise that the KJV is inerrant, and the demand is made to prove otherwise, with the demanding party using self-serving rules to achieve a desired outcome.
+The argument starts off with the priori argument that the KJV is inerrant, and the demand is made to prove otherwise, with the demanding party using self-serving rules to achieve a desired outcome.
 This is not true scholarship.
-However, by the same criteria, especially since the original autographs are no longer with us for purposes of verification, it cannot be proven that the KJV is indeed inerrant either.
+However, by the same criteria, especially since the original autographs are no longer with us for purposes of comparison and verification, it cannot be proven on that basis alone that the KJV is indeed inerrant either.

 -